Sport Cards

 It reserved a surprise to the specialists at BBCE in Indiana.
 It did not contain the 1980-1981 edition as supposed but the 1979-1980 that includes Wayne Gretzky's rookie card, its date referring to the year of the finals and not to the year of the issue.

-The case was sold for $ 3.7M from a lower estimate of $ 2M by Heritage on February 24, 2024, lot 80052.
-Please watch the video shared the auction house.
+The case was sold for $ 3.7M by Heritage on February 24, 2024, lot 80052.
+Please watch the video shared by the auction house.
 It was consigned by the original owner who had intended to open it and build sets of cards to sell but simply never followed.
+Unpaid at that sale, it was sold by the same auction house for $ 2.5M on December 5, 2024, lot 81964.

 2009 Trout Topps Superfractor